Pathologic/FormLister/assets/snippets/FormLister/docs/en/110_Lexicons.md

 }`
 ```

 After that you can use the [%key%] placeholders to output lexicon entries.
-EvoBabel lexicons are supported as well.
+It possible to connect external lexicons with the help of adapter class (see "assets/snippets/FormLister/lib/LexiconHandlers/EvoBabelLexiconHandler.php" file for details; adapter class name should be set in "lexiconHandler" parameter.